labsland/labdiscoverylib/docs/source/quickstart.rst

 .. tabularcolumns:: |p{6.5cm}|p{8.5cm}|

 ================================= =========================================
-``WEBLAB_USERNAME``               WebLab-Deusto has a pair of credentials
+``WEBLAB_USERNAME``               LabDiscoveryEngine has a pair of credentials
-                                  representing a particular WebLab-Deusto
+                                  representing a particular LabDiscoveryEngine
                                   instance in a particular laboratory.
                                   These pair are a *username* and a *password*, but they represent
-                                  WebLab-Deusto, **not** the particular
+                                  LabDiscoveryEngine, **not** the particular
-                                  user coming from WebLab-Deusto.
+                                  user coming from LabDiscoveryEngine.
 In
-                                  WebLab-Deusto, this property is called
+                                  LabDiscoveryEngine, this property is called
                                   ``http_experiment_username``.
 ``WEBLAB_PASSWORD``               Same as ``WEBLAB_USERNAME``, but this
                                   property representing the
                                   ``http_experiment_password``
-                                  configuration value of WebLab-Deusto.
+                                  configuration value of LabDiscoveryEngine.
 ================================= =========================================

 So, for example, we could use: